 soulciti and the African American Leadership Institute (AALI) are recognizing the accomplishments of Black Austinites who are leaving their mark in the arts, business, government, education, and healthcare.

-Following a number of online discussions about the lack of Black community in the city — and a very real statistical reality that shows the population decline — it is especially important to acknowledge the trailblazers and innovators who are working hard to represent and build that community.
+Following a number of online discussions about the lack of a Black community in the city — and a very real statistical reality that shows the population decline — it is especially important to acknowledge the trailblazers and innovators who are working hard to represent and build that community.

 Alongside this recognition, AALI is doubling down on efforts to help cultivate the next generation of leaders in Austin who will help improve the quality of life for those who currently live in the city and those who will join the more than 160 people who move to Austin each day.